 This article provides information on how to properly clean ski clothing.
 Keeping your ski jacket and pants clean will prolong their life and help keep you warm and dry on the slopes.

 The Christmas Truce of 1914 happened at the dawn of WWI.
-The German and British forces put down their guns along the Western Front and celebrated Christmas together.
+The German and British forces put down their guns along parts of the Western Front and celebrated Christmas.
+These unofficial ceasefires saw enemies exchange small gifts and even sing Christmas carols together.

 This versatile Potato Leek Soup makes a great winter warmer or a meal in a bowl during the summer months.
 Rich and thick, this vichyssoise soup is a French classic.
 Serve it hot or cold.